 What is the age of children accepted at the forest school?

-We strongly support mixing children of different age groups as much as possible as we believe it helps children to learn more from each other and develop in more holistic and community-oriented way.
-Please see our Program and Activities page to determine which days would be most suitable for your child’s age group.
+We believe that mixing children of different age groups as much as possible helps children to learn more from each other and develop in more holistic and community-oriented way.

 How much time children spend outside?

 During COVID-19 pandemic our 5.5 hour program in Colorado Springs location takes place exclusively outdoors.

 Please see the page for our Palmer Lake location for details on its schedule once that location re-opens.

 What makes this a Forest School?

 The entirety of our Colorado Springs 5.5 hour program is spent in the beautiful Colorado outdoors.
 We hike, we climb, we play in the creek and we learn about animals and plants and nature at large.